 Units to be covered (learning programmes): 1.
 'Macbeth', 2.
 'A Christmas Carol', 3.
 Poetry Anthology: Love; People, Place & Space 4.
 Unseen Poetry, 5.
-Transactional Writing/Spoken Language Presentations All skills will be in line with the GCSE assessment criteria: A01 (read, understand and respond to texts); A02(grapher the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where appropriate); A03 (show understanding of the relationships between texts and the contexts in which they were written; A04 (use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation).
-This year will build on prior learning in both KS2 and KS3, in particular utilizing, the study and skills honed in Year 9, as outlined above, in order to ensure students are successful on this course.
+Transactional Writing/Spoken Language Presentations All skills will be in line with the GCSE assessment criteria: A01 (read, understand and respond to texts); A02(analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where appropriate); A03 (show understanding of the relationships between texts and the contexts in which they were written; A04 (use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation).

+This year will build on prior learning in both KS2 and KS3, in particular utilising, the study and skills honed in Year 9, as outlined above, in order to ensure students are successful on this course.

-Implementation The units within this year will be structured towards the examination at the conclusion of Year 11.
-They are based on the students' prior learning and skills and outstanding areas of learning required.
-SMSC will be developed through the exploration of moral dilemmas in 'A Christmas Carol' and 'Macbeth'.
-These texts, alongside the Poetry Anthology, explore the concepts of poverty, greed, class and hierarchies, empathy, self-improvement, redemption, etc. Students' analysis of characters, relationships and themes requires them to explore the way in which spiritual, moral, social and cultural factors can affect individuals and society.
-The learning programmes within the schemes of learning are all built on development of skills, embedding positive approaches and consolidating prior learning.
+- The units within this year will be structured towards the examination at the conclusion of Year 11.
+They are based on the students' prior learning and skills and outstanding areas of learning required. - SMSC will be developed through the exploration of moral dilemmas in 'A Christmas Carol' and 'Macbeth'.
+These texts, alongside the Poetry Anthology, explore the concepts of poverty, greed, class and hierarchies, empathy, selfimprovement, redemption, etc. Students' analysis of characters, relationships and themes requires them to explore the way in which spiritual, moral, social and cultural factors can affect individuals and society. - The learning programmes within the schemes of learning are all built on development of skills, embedding positive approaches and consolidating prior learning.
 Independence will be taught throughout each unit via Knowledge Retrieval tests.
 Students will be provided with resources so they can further themselves through flipped learning and practicing independent revision skills.
-Ultimately, students will be shown the methods of obtaining and demonstrating knowledge and then will be gradually supported to work with greater independence, originality and verve.
-Home learning approaches vary throughout the learning programmes and are a combination of research, Consider your assessment Markers Identify where the following will take place; Key assessments Low stakes testing Deep marking points Autumn Term Macbeth: Extract Analysis; Essay Response; Knowledge Retrieval Tests Spring Term A Christmas Carol: Knowledge Retrieval Tests; Theme based consolidation, on-line learning, quizzing, apply to demonstrate tasks, creative approaches.
-There is one set home- learning task per learning programme cycle (LP1/1) and then the autonomy is given to teachers to give students a further home-learning opportunity on a class-by-class basis.
-Home learning Examinations Conferencing essay response Poetry Anthology: Single poem and Comparison analysis Achievement will be celebrated regularly via Arbor parental email contact, Atl, grades (as part of the whole-school approach), praise postcards, phone calls home and intrinsically for the students via regular and explicit feedback of the achievement of both skills and grades.
-Feedback Moderation Summer Term Unseen Poetry: Single poem and Literacy skills are explicitly referenced on each Learning Programme Journey and are specific to the course of learning.
+Ultimately, students will be shown the methods of obtaining and demonstrating knowledge and then will be gradually supported to work with greater independence, originality and verve. - Home learning approaches vary throughout the learning programmes and are a combination of research, consolidation, on-line learning, quizzing, apply to demonstrate tasks, creative approaches.
+There is one set homelearning task per learning programme cycle (LP1/1) and then the autonomy is given to teachers to give students a further home-learning apportunity on a class-by-class basis. - Achievement will be celebrated regularly via Arbor parental email contact, Atl, grades (as part of the whole-school approach), praise postcards, phone calls home and intrinsically for the students via regular and explicit feedback of the achievement of both skills and grades. - Literacy skills are explicitly referenced on each Learning Programme Journey and are specific to the course of learning.
 These may be specific vocabulary linked to the unit being studied, explicit contextual terms, punctuation, sentence structures, or irregular spellings that need to be incorporated into the unit.
-Comparison analysis Transactional writing response sentence structures, or irregular spellings that need to be incorporated into the unit.